Important information about the program and this agreement

 - Home Improvement, Appliance Retailers, & Hardware Stores

-Each purchase on your Card is assigned to a category based on the MCC.
-We will calculate your total amount spent in each category, less any returns posted during the billing cycle.
+Each purchase on your Card is assigned to a category based on the MCC as described below.
+We will calculate your total amount spent in each category, less any returns posted during the billing cycle, even if the original purchase date for the return was in an earlier billing cycle.
+We will use this information to determine your highest spend category.
 Trovy shall have the sole right to determine the highest spend category each billing cycle and their decision will be final.
+Once we identify the highest spend category for a billing cycle, it will not be changed, even if purchases from that category are returned in a later billing cycle.

 Category Definitions:

 - Dining & Restaurants: Includes purchases at eating establishments such as restaurants, bars, breweries, and fast food restaurants.
-May exclude transactions made through online food ordering or delivery platforms.
+May exclude transactions made through online food ordering or delivery platforms if the merchant does not use a qualifying MCC.

-- Travel, Transit, & Transportation: Includes but is not limited to airline, hotel, cruise line, car rentals, ferries, commuter railways, subways, taxis/limousines, bridge and road tolls, parking, buses, RV rentals, EV charging, and gasoline purchases.
+- Travel, Transit, & Transportation: Includes but is not limited to airline, hotel, cruise line, and travel agency purchases, car rentals, ferries, commuter railways, subways, taxis/limousines/car services, passenger trains, bridge and road tolls, parking garages/lots, buses, RV and motor home rentals, EV charging stations (electricity vendors), bike, and scooter rentals, auto clubs, insurance companies, automobile/bicycle repair shops, and gasoline purchases if the merchant uses a qualifying gas station MCC.
+May exclude warehouse clubs, discount stores, convenience stores or other merchants not classified as gas stations.

-- Groceries: Includes purchases at supermarkets, grocery stores, meat and seafood markets, dairy stores, and bakeries.
-Also includes discount superstores and warehouse clubs.
+- Groceries: Includes purchases at supermarkets, grocery stores, meat and seafood markets, dairy stores, bakeries, and other food retailers.
+Also includes general merchandise and discount superstores, warehouse clubs, and candy/confectionery shops.
+Online or delivery-based grocery purchases may not qualify if the merchant is not properly classified as a supermarket using the applicable MCC.

 - Live Entertainment: Includes ticket purchases for concerts, sporting events, theatrical productions, amusement parks, and orchestras.
-Also includes golf courses, movie theaters, and museums.
+Also includes golf courses, country clubs, bowling alleys, movie theaters, museums, art galleries, and tourist attractions.

 - Utilities, Subscriptions, & Streaming Services: Includes payment for utilities such as gas, heating, water, cable and pay TV, and phone services, based on MCC.